4. December 2020

 Libri (Latin for "books") has been active as an innovative partner in book sales for over 90 years.
 As an affiliated company of the German media service provider, BoD (Books on Demand) is the European market leader in digital book publication.
 The company specializes in print-on-demand services and is a production and sales provider for publishing companies as well as self-publishing authors.
 BoD produces its books using digital printing and in order quantities down to a single book.
 In contrast to traditional edition printing, this method is extremely flexible; however, it creates new intralogistic challenges.

 At the moment, the BoD range comprises more than four million digital titles that can be printed and subsequently despatched within 24 to 48 hours.
-For this purpose, however, some of the books have to be transported 400 kilometres from the BoD production site near Hamburg to Libri's logistics center in Bad Hersfeld.
+For this purpose, however, some of the books have to be transported 400 kilometers from the BoD production site near Hamburg to Libri's logistics center in Bad Hersfeld.
 To make the process faster, BoD and Libri are establishing a new print-on-demand and logistics center in Bad Hersfeld under the name PLUREOS.

 "I am very grateful that we were able to win over Libri with our technology's benefits", says Christoph Wolkerstorfer, CSO of the TGW Logistics Group.
 "OmniPick® is the smart solution for omnichannel business models.
 The particular advantages lie in the high flexibility and the low total cost of ownership."